cldwalker/durham-neighborhood-college/README.md

 ## Development

-There are a couple https://github.com/logseq/nbb-logseq scripts in script/, mostly for one-off scripts to fix some of the schema.org data.
+There are a couple https://github.com/logseq/nbb-logseq scripts in script/, mostly one-off scripts to fix some schema.org data or invalid data.
 Before using these scripts, you'll need to have installed nodeJS, [babashka](https://github.com/babashka/babashka#installation) and [clojure](https://clojure.org/).
 With those installed, install deps with `yarn